The Running Man (1987 film): Plot

 Richards and Amber are found by resistance leader Mic and taken to their command center.
 Killian tries to force retired stalker Captain Freedom to fight Richards, but he refuses unless he can fight him honorably.
 ICS instead fabricates footage showing Freedom killing Richards and Amber.
 Seeing this broadcast, Richards realizes that the government must ensure they are never seen alive again.

 Using the satellite uplink codes, Mic transmits an exposé revealing Killian's and the government's lies, including the unedited Bakersfield footage, while Richards leads resistance fighters in a takeover of ICS to prevent the broadcast from being shut down.
 The resistance battles ICS security forces as the studio audience flees.
-Dynamo attacks Amber, but she activates the sprinkler system and electrocutes him.
+Dynamo attempts to rape Amber, but she activates the sprinkler system, electrocuting him.
 Richards confronts Killian, forces him into a rocket sled, and sends him into the game zone, where the uncontrolled vehicle crashes and explodes, killing him.
-Richards and Amber kiss as crowds celebrate and the broadcast goes offline.
+Richards and Amber kiss as the crowd celebrates, and the broadcast goes offline.